cjdelisle/cjdns/README.md

 Welcome to the network, you are now a real network administrator.
 There are responsibilities which come with being a network administrator which include being available in case there is something wrong with your equipment.
-You can connect to irc via irc.efnet.org or you can connect to irc inside of the network by going to fcec:cbd:3c03:1a2a:63f:c917:b1db:1695 or fce4:d261:d2d8:68df:c67d:11be:6cf6:3e09 Either way, the channel to join is #cjdns and you should stay there so that we are able to reach you if something goes wrong.
+You can connect to irc via irc.efnet.org.
+The channel to join is #cjdns and you should stay there so that we are able to reach you.

 Notes
 -----